Sn0flingan/barcode_gen_nanopore/README.md

 **Features:**
 - No homopolymers
+- GC-content between 40-60% (can be changed manually in the code)
 - Distance threshold in [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance)
 - Custom barcode length
 - Custom number of barcodes

+**Work in progress**
+- Custom GC-content setting

 **Known issues:**
-- When the distance threshold is approximatly half of the barcode length or longer, generating more than 10 barcodes will be costly.
+- When the distance threshold is approximatly half of the barcode length or longer, generating more than 10 barcodes will be costly, in some cases impossible.

 ## Getting Started
 ### Installation of prerequisites